+Preserving and protecting the health, safety and wellbeing of staff is critical for the NHS as we respond to COVID-19.
 Employers should continue to implement health, safety and wellbeing measures, undertake and regularly review risk assessments (where required) to support and protect staff, and ensure that all NHS staff follow guidance for social distancing and the use of PPE.

 Employers will not be told directly if their staff are in the clinically extremely vulnerable category so it is vital that managers check in with their staff regularly and ask if their circumstances may have changed, review any risk assessments undertaken, and provide the appropriate support to staff.